-The Tiffin PowerGlide chassis air brake system features a Haldex Purest air dryer (Figure 3-3), which removes the condensed moisture from compressed air.
+The Tiffin PowerGlide chassis air brake system features a Parker air dryer (Figure 2-4), which removes the condensed moisture from compressed air.
 The air dryer is equipped with a desiccant cartridge that needs to be changed every 36 months.
-The dryer is located on the driver's side (LH) frame rail (behind the rear axle).
+The dryer is located on the driver's side behind the compartment that holds the a/c condenser and air tanks.